scylladb/scylladb/docs/operating-scylla/procedures/backup-restore/backup.rst

 Full Backup - Snapshots
 =======================

 Snapshots are taken using :doc:`nodetool snapshot </operating-scylla/nodetool-commands/snapshot>`.
-First, the command flushes the MemTables from memory to SSTables on disk, and afterward, it creates a hard link for each SSTable in each keyspace.
+First, the command flushes the MemTables from memory to SSTables on disk, and afterward, it creates a hard link for each SSTable in each keyspace and table.
 With time, SSTables are compacted, but the hard link keeps a copy of each file.
 This takes up an increasing amount of disk space.
 It is important to clear space by :doc:`clean unnecessary snapshots </operating-scylla/procedures/backup-restore/delete-snapshot>`.

 **Procedure**